 Robert Persichitte, CPA, is a Senior Auditor and member of the Audit Analytics team with the Denver Auditor’s Office.
 He conducts performance and financial audits in these roles, develops scripts in Arbutus and Python to automate and assist audit functions, and develops interactive data visualizations.
 Mr. Persichitte is also an associate faculty member at Metropolitan State University of Denver where he teaches accounting and is the site coordinator for the Volunteer Income Tax Assistance program.
 He has presented on topics such as using innovative tools in audit and report language for compliance audits.
 Mr. Persichitte is a Certified Fraud Examiner and a Certified Public Accountant.
 He received a B.S. in accounting from Regis University, a Masters of Professional Accountancy with an emphasis in fraud from MSU Denver, and a certificate in data science from Harvard University’s Extension School.
 In his free time, Robert enjoys raising his two wonderful kids, developing code to analyze text, and playing the Accordion.

-Jared Miller is an Audit Supervisor for the Denver Auditor’s Office.
+Jared Miller is an Information Systems Audit Manager for the Denver Auditor’s Office.
 He manages various teams who conduct performance, IT, contract compliance, and cybersecurity audits.
-He has over 8 years of experience in government auditing, during which he provided recommendations to the Denver’s affordable housing program, airport cybersecurity practices, contracting processes, and the substance mis-use and overdose program.
+He has over 10 years of experience in government auditing, during which he provided recommendations to the Denver’s affordable housing program, airport cybersecurity practices, and the substance misuse and overdose program.
 In 2019 Mr. Miller won a Knighton Award from Association of Local Government Auditing for his audit of Denver’s affordable housing program.
 Mr. Miller is a Certified Information Systems Auditor, Certified Fraud Examiner, and holds certificates in ISACA’s cybersecurity program.
 Mr. Miller holds a B.S. in Accounting from Southern Illinois University Edwardsville.